Akshit-Ramola/AIBATTLEARENA/README.md

 # AI Battle Arena

-AI Battle Arena is a modern, full-stack application that pits two separate Large Language Models against each other to solve user-provided problems.
+AI Battle Arena is a modern, full-stack application that pits two separate Large Language Models against each other to solve user provided problems.
 To ensure fairness, a third "Judge AI" evaluates both solutions and provides a definitive rating (out of 10) along with its detailed reasoning.

-This repository serves as an educational and functional example of how to orchestrate multi-agent LLM workflows gracefully inside a LangGraph infrastructure.
+This repository serves as an educational and functional example of how to orchestrate multi agent LLM workflows gracefully inside a LangGraph infrastructure.

 ## Project Architecture

 The project is split horizontally into two halves:
 1. **Frontend**: A minimal, dark-mode focused React interface where users can chat and review judgments.
-2. **Backend**: An Express.js server tightly integrated with LangChain and LangGraph for robust multi-agent orchestration.
+2. **Backend**: An Express.js server tightly integrated with LangChain and LangGraph for robust multi agent orchestration.

 ---